Fairfield Sex Crimes Lawyer

 The penalties for sexual assault under Connecticut General Statutes (C.G.S.) § 53a-70 vary widely depending on the circumstances that led to the assault, whether the defendant used a deadly weapon, and whether physical injury resulted.
 The age of the victim is also a primary consideration in sentences for sexual assault convictions.
 The presence of three or more persons during the offense is another aggravating factor.

 Individuals can face up to 25 years in prison for a sexual assault conviction in some cases.
 Many offenses that contain specific aggravating factors require mandatory minimum prison sentences that judges may not suspend or reduce.
+Working with a Fairfield sex crimes attorney is the best way to mitigate the potential impacts of these penalties.

 Is Sex Offender Registration Required After a Sex Crimes Conviction?

-One of the longest-lasting penalties that can result from a sex crime conviction is mandatory registration as a sex offender.
+As a skilled Fairfield attorney can attest, one of the longest-lasting penalties that can result from a sex crime conviction is mandatory registration as a sex offender.
 Mandatory sex offender registration under C.G.S. § 54-250 et seq. requires individuals to provide personal identifying and current contact information to the Connecticut State Police for a specific period.
 Sex offender registration does not begin until after individuals have served their sentences and have returned to their communities.

 Three separate categories of individuals face sex offender registration if convicted or acquitted by reason of mental disease or defect.
 These categories include: